nxadm/syntastic-perl6/README.md

 support, it does not at the moment support Perl 6.
 This plugin implements Perl 6 support (until these changes are incorporated upstream).

-[ Since the 2016.09 Rakudo release, rakudo supports JSON error support.
-This plugin will be adapted accordingly.
-Rakudo 2016.09 will be the minimum required version.
-This regex based functionality will be archived in a branch.
-Work in progress. ]
+Since the 2016.09 Rakudo release, Rakudo supports JSON error support.
+This is the minimal version required to use this plugin.
+This regex-based plugin, used before 2016.09 will be archived in the branch "regex" in case you have an older Rakudo version.

 ## Installation & configuration
 You need to install syntastic to use this plugin.
 Instructions for